-This birria quesadilla recipe features flavorful, slow-cooked birria meat loaded with gooey cheese in a crispy tortilla.
-Served wth birria sauce for dipping, it’s simple, packed with bold flavors, and perfect for Mexican night!
+This birria quesadillas recipe features flavorful, slow-cooked birria meat loaded with gooey cheese in a crispy tortilla.
+Served with birria consomme for dipping, it’s simple, packed with bold flavors, and perfect for Mexican night!

-Whenever we make a big batch of quesabirria tacos, we always reserve a serving of the melt-in-your mouth birria meat to use in homemade birria quesadillas.
+Whenever I make a big batch of my homemade birria meat, I always reserve a serving of the melt-in-your-mouth meat and the broth to use in homemade birria quesadillas.

-They transform your standard quesadilla into something so mouthwateringly delicious, you’ll never eat them out again!
-Crispy birria broth-soaked tortillas filled with slow cooked meat, cheese, spices, and more sauce to dip in… my mouth is already watering!
+They transform your standard quesadilla into something so mouthwateringly delicious that you’ll never eat them out again!
+Crispy birria broth-soaked tortillas filled with slow-cooked tender shredded beef, cheese, spices, and more sauce to dip in… my mouth is already watering!

 Table of Contents

 - Customizable.
-You can add as many toppings and/or blends of different cheeses and adjust the spice level to your liking.
+Like with quesabirria tacos, you can add as many toppings and/or blends of different cheeses and adjust the spice level to your liking.

 - Butter.
 To fry the tortillas.

-- Flour tortillas.
-I have used flour tortillas, but you can choose corn ones for this recipe.
+- Corn tortillas.
+I prefer corn over flour tortillas, but if you can find large, durable flour-based one, those work.
 Opt for tortillas that are super pliable because we don’t want them to break during the cooking process!

 - Shredded cheese.
 I prefer Oaxaca as it is the most authentic, but it can be tricky to find.
-Choose any melty cheese you like or a combination of cheeses like Mozzarella, Monterey Jack, and Pepperjack.
+Choose any melty cheese you like or a combination of cheeses like Mozzarella, Monterey Jack cheese, and Pepperjack.

 - Jalapeno.
 Slice up the jalapenos thinly and add for a spicy hit.

-- Coriander and lime.
+- Cilantro, coriander, and lime.
 Add these refreshing garnishes to brighten the quesadillas.

 How to make birria quesadillas

-Fry the tortilla.
-Soak the tortilla in birria liquid and place it in the skillet with melted butter.
+Step 1- Fry the tortilla.
+Soak the tortilla in birria liquid and place it in the skillet with melted butter over medium high heat.

 - Deseed the jalapenos.
 If you’re worried about the spiciness of the recipe, remove the jalapeno pepper seeds.
 This also makes for a tastier quesadilla.